Spinabenz: Legal issues

 Williams was convicted of witness tampering and carrying a concealed firearm in separate cases 2017.

 Williams was arrested in 2021 for possession of a firearm by a convicted felon but was released on bond.

 On August 29, 2022, Williams was arrested on charges of criminal mischief and tampering with an electronic monitoring device.
 The police did not know where he was for 52 minutes.
 Williams told police that he was out of the house on August 29, during the time he was unaccounted for.
 Williams was being held on a $450,000 bond.
-On September 8, 2022, the trail was scheduled after a judge agreed to postpone the case at the request of prosecutors.
+On September 8, 2022, the trial was scheduled after a judge agreed to postpone the case at the request of prosecutors.
 Prosecutors wanted to introduce both his rap videos and his social media presence to build a timeline of events they say will prove that a gun police found in a car with him was actually his weapon.
 Williams could have faced up to 15 years in prison, If convicted on the gun charges, there would be a separate decision to determine if his sentence will be enhanced due to alleged gang ties.
 On October 21, 2022, Williams was found not guilty and avoided up to a 30-year sentence.

 On 24 May 2023, Williams pleaded guilty to tampering charges and prosecutors are seeking 12 months in prison, while his attorneys are asking that sentenced to time served, meaning he would be free to go home.

 On 2 June 2023, Williams was sentenced to 6 months (with credit for 52 days previously served) in jail for tampering with his ankle monitor.